AshokSaravanan222/AlphaK/README.md

 Used all images from MNIST database, and did not have to use as much image augmentaion.

 # Code
-I cannot release all the code publicly right now; however, I am currently working on creating a library for my code, making it accessible for people to adjust and implement new methods for parts of the code.
+I am currently working on refactoring  my code, making it accessible for people to adjust and implement new methods for parts of the code.